Vehicle Image Generation Going Well with The Surroundings: Approach

 \subsection{ShapeNet}

 As we assume that the segmentation layout is not given, we adopt an image completion model which understands the surrounding texture around the erased area.
-The architecture used in our ShapeNet (Snet) is the same as that of \cite{iizuka2017globally}.
-Generally, most generative models downsample the input into a vector and reconstruct it back to the scale of the original input.
-However, for the image completion task, the information from the features nearby is more important.
-Therefore, decreasing the resolution only to a half is adequate to fill the blank area.
-We adopted this philosophy and applied it to the Snet.
-Also, to extend the receptive field of the features in each layer, dilated convolution \cite{yu2015multi} is used in the middle of the network.
+The architecture used in our ShapeNet (Snet) is the same as the work of Iizuka \textit{et al.}\cite{ref_article9}.
+Snet maintains the feature resolution at a certain level rather than going down to a vector-level representation, which is just a quarter of the original image size in our case.
+For the image completion task, the information from the features nearby is more important.
+Therefore, decreasing the resolution only to half is adequate to fill the blank area.
+Also, to extend the receptive field of the features in each layer, dilated convolution \cite{ref_article15} is used in the middle of the network.
 In this way, the network can reflect the information not only from the pixels adjacent to the blank area but also from those far away.
 This highly encourages the network to decide how the object should be placed and how the occluding object should be completed.
-Strided convolutions are used for downsampling instead of pooling layers.
 At the end of the Snet, the network reconstructs the gray-scaled image of the original input so that the model concentrates on constructing the pose and shape of the generated object, not the color or details of the context.
 The detailed procedure of Snet can be summarized as follows:

 Here, $I\rq$ represents the image of which an area corresponding to the mask $M$ has been removed and $S(\cdot)$ denotes the Snet.
 Note that the mask $M$ is not a segmentation layout but a rectangular binary map which corresponds to the bounding box of the object.
-The encoding step includes 3 steps of downsampling and 4 types of dilated convolution (rate = 1, 2, 4, 8).
-The decoding step upsamples the features into the original scale using bilinear interpolations and convolution layers.
-Pixels outside the generated region is preserved as we do not wish any change outside of the box.
+The encoding step includes 2 steps of downsampling and 4 types of dilated convolution (rate = 1, 2, 4, 8).
+The decoding step upsamples the features into the original scale using transposed convolutional layers.
+Pixels outside the generated region are preserved as we do not wish any change outside of the box.
+After the Snet generates an image, only the region inside the box is combined with the stored background pixels.
+By doing this, only the change that occurred inside of the box is taken into consideration.
+The Snet is trained to minimize the $L_1$ distance between the synthesized grayscale image $\hat{I}_{gray}$ and the original gray scale image $I_{gray}$ as in (\ref{equ:snetobj}).
+The Snet is trained individually beforehand.